 The art of penmanship is alive and well!
-Here’s how I used the Spencerian Penmanship system to improved my cursive for handwritten letters and my bullet journal.
+Here’s how I used the Spencerian Penmanship system to improved my cursive for handwritten letters and my journal.

 |How I Improve My Handwriting: Spencerian Penmanship|

 The journaling community understands the importance of good handwriting.
 The sheer popularity of the #RockYourHandwriting Instagram challenge shows how many people still value the handwritten word.

 Fine handwriting makes our personal journals more pleasing to revisit.
 When we send a letter to a friend, it is the penmanship that conveys the message, giving richness and tone to each word on the page.
 It’s true that our day-to-day lives are ruled largely by computers, but there’s still something distinctly authentic and intentional about putting pen to paper.